 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Wellington is a safe place to live.
-In fact, we're ranked the tenth safest city in the world (Mercer Quality of Living 2016).
+In fact, we're ranked second in the world for personal safety of residents and visitors (The Economist Intelligence Unit 2017).
 Students here enjoy a safe and secure environment to live, work and study.